HDFC Education loan: Interest rate and its Pros and Cons

 Lending limits- HDFC education loan

 Under HDFC education loan scheme for foreign education, you can avail a loan starting from INR 1 lakh.
-It does not have an upper limit for the amount of loan that can be sanctioned.
+It usually can give an education loan up to 50 lacs.

 Repayment tenure– HDFC education loan